jongs/jongs.github.io/_posts/2020-02-26-market-holes.md

 The customer will likely love those ideas because they describe a more ideal world where all the pieces fit together and everything makes sense, but when the time comes to put dollars and time against it, if they don’t have a burning need for it now, they will kill your company in slow waiting.

-If you have a lot of pilots signed enthusiastically that don’t turn into contracts or have potential customers that tell you they would love to have your app and then never use it (and have no complaints about how it works), your company may suffer from _market holeitis_.
+&nbsp;

 It is very easy for potential customers to falsify their preferences when it makes them feel good about themselves.
 Everyone loves the idea of a more perfect market, but not everyone needs it.

+For example, if you have a lot of pilots signed enthusiastically that don’t turn into contracts or have potential customers that tell you they would love to have your app and then never use it (and have no complaints about how it works), your company may suffer from _market holeitis_.

 There is a big gap between a customer who would pay infinite money for a magical solution and a customer who is willing to commit to a solution today.